Contents

 When should I plant tulip bulbs and how deep do, they go?

-Tulip bulbs are best planted in the fall, about 6 to 8 weeks before the ground freezes in your area.
-This timing allows the bulbs to establish roots during the cool autumn weather.
-In terms of depth, a good rule of thumb is to plant bulbs about three times as deep as the bulb’s height.
-For most standard tulip bulbs, this means planting roughly 6-8 inches deep (15-20 cm) measured from the bulb’s base to the soil surface.
-Ensure the pointed end of the bulb faces up when planting.
-Space the bulbs a few inches apart (around 4-6 inches between bulbs) so they have room to grow but will still give a nice, full display when they bloom.
+Plant tulip bulbs in fall, about 6 to 8 weeks before the ground freezes.
+That gives them time to root in cool soil.
+A simple depth rule is to plant bulbs about three times as deep as the bulb is tall.
+For most tulips, that is about 6-8 inches deep (15-20 cm), measured from the bulb’s base to the soil surface.
+Set the pointed end up.
+Space bulbs about 4-6 inches apart (10-15 cm) so they have room, but still read as a group when they bloom.

 Do tulips come back every year or are they annuals?